aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     * Whether doors, levers, etc. (but not inventories) can be used
     * Whether vehicles (including animals) can be mounted
     * etc."
-    block-break,state,Whether blocks can be mined
+    block-break,state,Whether blocks can be broken
     block-place,state,Whether blocks can be placed
     use,state,"Whether doors, levers, etc. (but not inventories) can be used" damage-animals,state,"Whether players can harm friendly animals (cows, sheep, etc)"